sachindae/sachindae.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Machine Learning Engineer at Annapurna Labs working on LLM inference acceleration for AWS Trainium chips.
-These days, I am most interested in optimizing systems and applying AI to music tasks.
+These days, I am most interested in accelerating compute and applying AI to music tasks.

 Previously, I have worked at Amazon and SpaceX, and interned at NVIDIA, and received my master's and bachelor's degrees in Computer Science from UC San Diego.